 On our Career Counselling for HR Professionals programme, we combine in-depth, impartial and confidential discussions with career-relevant tools and questionnaires.
 We have used these questionnaires successfully with our clients for the past 30 years

-Introductory discussion (no charge)
+Introductory Consultation (no charge)

-with our Career Counselling for HR Professionals programme, we encourage everyone to have this introductory discussion, either face to face (preferable) or by Skype/telephone.
+with our Career Counselling for HR Professionals programme, we encourage everyone to have this FREE introductory consultation, either face to face (preferable) or by Skype/telephone.
 The aim is to hear a little about your situation and give you a sense of what the career coaching might involve, so you can make up your mind if the career coaching is for you.

 We will also discuss some initial aims for the meetings.